openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Each entry in `credential_sets` MUST be an object with the following properties:

 `options`
-: REQUIRED: A non-empty array, where each value in the array represents a distinct query that satisfies the use case.
+: REQUIRED: A non-empty array, where each value in the array is a list of Credential Query identifiers representing one set of Credentials that satisfies the use case.
 The value of each element in the `options` array is an array of identifiers which reference elements in `credentials`.

 `required`
 : OPTIONAL.
 A boolean which indicates whether this set of Credentials is required